Terms and Restrictions Apply

 If you’re a frequent traveler that enjoys the airport lounges, the Chase Sapphire Reserve card may be worth the extra cost.

-If not, the Chase Sapphire Preferred, with its current all-time-high welcome bonus, is a great all-around travel rewards card that deserves a prominent place in your wallet.
+If not, the Chase Sapphire Preferred is a great all-around travel rewards card that deserves a prominent place in your wallet.